We moved this page here - if you were not automatically redirected, please go to the newer version.

 If you do have the time and flexibility, buying a one way ticket and then travelling as far as you like (taking cheap regional flights when you can't use or have had enough of buses/trains) is an excellent idea (as discussed above).
 If you do this make sure you will end up in a good place to fly home from, e.g. a major hub like Hong Kong, Tel Aviv or Bangkok with lots of passengers/competition.
 Good value one-way tickets are a difficult thing to arrange away from budget airlines.
 They can often be the same price as a full fare and rarely 50%.
 Charter flights (with the exception of to The Gambia), are very rarely one-way.
 Always check prices as returns (even if you won't use the return) since there are sometimes bizarrely cheaper.
 When you can find well priced one-way tickets this opens up the most useful type of ticket... the open jaw.
 If traveling with a one-way ticket (especially to an island nation) always check-in on line or have some proof (false/real reservation) of departure within visa period - as airline check-in staff think they must be gate-keepers and may refuse to check you in.

 An open-jaw ticket as you probably know is flying into one destination and out of another.
 This of course has huge advantages in saving back-tracking and allowing you to see more.
-These type of tickets works in two ways.
+This type of tickets works in two ways.
 The first, most common is with the same airline,